crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/install_softagent.md

 ### Your signals

+When you remediate locally a misbehavior, you would generate a signal for the corresponding scenario

-There are 2 types of signals
+**There are 2 types of signals**:
 * decisions: when your security module triggers remediation on an IP (block or captcha) for some misbehaviors (brute force, spam, trying to access a file known for )
 * whispers: behaviors that can seem trivial and may occur only once on your site but might result in identifying a malicious actor if he does the same action on hundreds of sites

-Examples of decision signals:
+**Examples of decision signals:**
 * brute force on login-form
 * contact form spam (either by repetition or if you have a way to identify spam content of the sent message like commercial links, known scams ...)
 * trying to access a file known for a vulnerability (may it be on your type of system or another)
 * credit card stuffing
 ...

-Example of Whisper signals
+**Example of Whisper signals**
 * 404

+Please get in touch with us to validate

 When sending signals the name of your scenario must follow this convention **^[a-z0-9_-]+\/[a-z0-9_-]+$** example **mysecmodule/login-bruteforce**